gumaerc-testorg/7.345-fall-2010/content/pages/readings.md

 ### Paper 1

-Haseltine, W. A., and R. Block. "[Synthesis of Guanosine Tetra and Pentaphosphate Requires the Presence of a Codon-Specific Uncharged Transfer Ribonucleic Acid in the Acceptor Site of Ribosomes](http://www.pnas.org/content/70/5/1564.full.pdf+html)." _Proc Natl Acad Sci USA_ 70 (1973): 1564–8.
+Haseltine, W. A., and R. Block. "{{% resource_link "b7cdbe73-315b-48ae-9bd9-6ab96ad7da92" "Synthesis of Guanosine Tetra and Pentaphosphate Requires the Presence of a Codon-Specific Uncharged Transfer Ribonucleic Acid in the Acceptor Site of Ribosomes" %}}." _Proc Natl Acad Sci USA_ 70 (1973): 1564–8.

 ### Paper 2

-Kvint, K., A. Farewell, and T. Nyström. "[RpoS-Dependent Promoters Require Guanosine Tetraphosphate for Induction Even in the Presence of High Levels of Sigma(s)](http://www.ncbi.nlm.nih.gov/pubmed/10747855)." _J Biol Chem_ 275 (2000): 14795-8.
+Kvint, K., A. Farewell, and T. Nyström. "{{% resource_link "54ce58af-e39d-4cb5-95c6-639695d9277b" "RpoS-Dependent Promoters Require Guanosine Tetraphosphate for Induction Even in the Presence of High Levels of Sigma(s)" %}}." _J Biol Chem_ 275 (2000): 14795-8.

 {{< tdclose >}}